runtimeverification/michelson-semantics/USER_GUIDE.md

 #### Writing Tests by Abstraction

-A common way that symbolic tests are written is by _abstraction_, that is, we replace concrete values in the input and output stacks with symbolic values.
+A common way that symbolic tests are written is through _abstraction_, that is, we replace concrete values in the input and output stacks with more general symbolic values.
 For example, suppose we want to abstract the simple concrete test we saw above: